 3. For EPF statements

 Make your own monthly EPF contributions, sourced from the income generated via your business.
 Banks look favourably on such a consistent pattern and this helps build your profile as a responsible and credible paymaster.
+Find out how you can utilise your EPF monies to purchase a house.

 4. For Bank statement